bw0123/cryptoNews/README.md

 # cryptoNews

-This website displays the most recent news and blog posts related to cryptocurrency.
-There is an option to check out the home and pricing page.
+This web application retrieves and displays the most recent news and blog posts related to cryptocurrency from the CryptoCompare Data API.
+There is an option to visit the home and pricing page.

 This was built using: HTML, CSS, Javascript, Bootstrap, Python, and Django.